 If getting the job done quickly is higher on your list of priorities than cost, just get the professionals in.

-How much does it cost to replace floorboards in 2021?
+How much does floor refurbishment cost in 2021?

 Good question.
 If you’ve decided you’re not quite handy enough to do the job yourself, then you probably want to know how much hiring an expert will cost.